web6studio/pipes-puzzle/README.md

 ## App Limitations

 Level 5 and 6 is not available.
 The application uses basic HTML instead of Canvas to render elements, so there are performance issues when rendering large maps.
-Also may be different nuances with mobile version and old browsers (not tested).
 The game session is interrupted when the page is reloaded.

 ## Design